Daniel Best: Traction engine

 Best saw the need for an improved traction engine (now also known as a steam tractor) to pull his combine harvesters.
 He first purchased the rights to build a steam traction engine from Remington of Woodburn, Oregon in 1888, before making improvements to the design.

-Around 1891, Best began to experiment with gas engines to replace the steam engines on his tractors.
-He developed his first gas-powered tractor in 1896.
+He developed his first gas-powered tractor in 1896 building on his railroad experiments.
 To prove its superiority, he staged a tug of war between his steam tractor and his new gas-powered engine, demonstrating that the gas-powered engine could pull the steam tractor around the block.
 Best's traction engines soon received orders internationally.
 At this time, Daniel was selling $400,000 worth of machinery per year.

 Family and later life

 Daniel Best married Meta Johanna Steinkamp in Marysville, Yuba County, California, on August 29, 1872.
 They had nine children, and moved to San Leandro in 1886, where their home stands today as a local landmark.

 Best retired in 1908, aged 70.
 His son, Clarence Leo Best, took over the tractor company.
 Best died in Oakland, California on August 22, 1923, and was interred at Evergreen Cemetery.